 Seasonal or All-Season?

 First, you’ll need to make a choice – do you want seasonal tires, or are you happy with the same set year-round?
 Summer and winter tires are great options, providing optimal power transfer and increased vehicle handling and response in their respective seasons.
 Making that bi-annual change is a headache, though, and if you miss your tire change, you may find yourself wearing down the winter tires on hot asphalt.
-Even worse, in the winter, you could have difficulty navigating snow and ice because you still have your summer tires on.
+Even worse, you could have difficulty navigating snow and ice in the winter because you still have your summer tires on.
 All-season tires are just that – capable of handling all weather.

 So you’ll have to make a choice – do you want summer tires that will provide better response and wear in the summer, then have to take the time to swap in the hardy winter tires with improved grip in poor weather?
 Or do you want to buy a single set of tires, not have to worry about changing them every six to eight months, and have an adequate response in the summer and decent grip in the winter?
-Do you want performance, or the convenience and lower expense?
+Do you want performance, or convenience, and lower expense?

 Match the Tires to the Car